 Cubism Editor Tutorial

-Q3: What are the required and recommended environment requirements?
+Q3.
+What are the required and recommended environments?

-Please refer to the Cubism Editor operating environment in the following page.
+Please refer to the Cubism Editor operating requirements on the following page.

 Q4.
 Is there a Mac version?